Twitter accuses Trump of ‘glorifying violence’ after Minnesota ‘shooting’ tweet

 The death of Mr Floyd has sparked allegations of institutional racism within the police force and instantly drew comparisons to the death of Eric Garner who died after being held in a chokehold by a New York police officer in 2014 .

-Trump’s message can now be read only after clicking on a notice which says: “This Tweet violated the Twitter Rules about glorifying violence.
-However, Twitter has determined that it may be in the public?s interest for the Tweet to remain accessible.”
+Mr Trump’s message can now be read only after clicking on a notice which says: “This Tweet violated the Twitter Rules about glorifying violence.
+However, Twitter has determined that it may be in the public’s interest for the Tweet to remain accessible.”

 In a thread, Twitter said it had taken the action “in the interest of preventing others from being inspired to commit violent acts”.
 People will still “be able to retweet with comment, but will not be able to like, reply or retweet it.”